Goldenberg Lauricella PLLC

 Goldenberg Lauricella Can Help

-If you or a loved one has suffered an infection after heart surgery, please contact Goldenberg Lauricella.
+If you or a loved one has suffered an infection after heart surgery, please contact Goldenberg Lauricella, PLLC.
 We deliver the Gold standard advocacy you deserve.

 2002: A German study links Heater-Cooler devices to bacterial contamination and infection.